olemb/dbfread/README.rst

 :raw=True: Returns all data values as bytestrings.
 This can be used
            for debugging or for doing your own decoding.

+All list methods are also available when records are loaded.

 Table attributes
 ----------------